ValeriaKrasnok/DataScienceCourseKNU2/Lab1.md

 4     77    242    231
 5    176    144     38
 [ reached 'max' / getOption("max.print") -- omitted 6491 rows ]

-##on COdeBook we can see that property=24 has a value more than $1000000
+##on CodeBook we can see that property=24 has a value more than $1000000
 > val24<-which(data$VAL==24)
 > val24
 [1]  192  241  555  568  590  680  787  956 1115 1212 1480 1485 1822 1856 2065 2178